eda-ricercatore/z-estate-2018-stage/kpcb-fellows/readme.md

 	- Data type for the hash value of the hash map is chosen to be a string, since it can support implementations of non-numerical hashing functions.
+	- The default size of the fixed-size hash map is chosen to be 10, so that it is small enough to be tested exhaustively.
+	- Assume that this fixed-size hash map behaves as a set.
+		When a user attempts to add duplicates into the hash map, this operation shall fail.
+		That is, *set(key, value)* shall return false when duplicates of (key,value) pairs are added to the hash map.
+		Also, *set(key, value)* shall return false when the *load factor* of the hash map is 1.

 ## Challenges